RobinU434/PyArgWriter/README.md

 The complete documentation for PyArgWriter, including detailed usage instructions and examples, can be found in the [official documentation](documentation/latex/refman.pdf) or at the [documentation website](https://htmlpreview.github.io/?https://github.com/RobinU434/PyArgWriter/blob/main/documentation/html/index.htm).

+Further you can have a look into the [test coverage](documentation/test_coverage.md).

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.